 As more and more Hong Kongers fall for craft beers’ unique flavors, they’re also helping the market grow.
 “They’re voting with their feet and their wallets,” said Joseph Gould, co-owner of Gweilo Beer, which launched in 2014.
 “A lot of the bars and restaurants are saying, ‘OK!
 We need to sell craft beer,’” Gould said.
 “That’s the switch that we’re trying to encourage.”

-Here are six of the best craft beers in Hong Kong:
+Here are five of the best places to drink craft beers in Hong Kong:

 Founded in 2013 by New Delhi native Rohit Dugar, Young Master Ales is admired for its quirky menu of unique seasonal and limited edition offerings, which are often inspired by local flavors.
 Some favorites are Cha Cha Soba ale, a delicate pale ale made with unmalted Chinese buckwheat and matcha powder, and In the Mood for Spring, an earthy, floral saison infused with jasmine, osmanthus, and chrysanthemum.
 There’s also Cha Chan Teng Gose, a sour top-fermented beer brewed with Chinese salted limes, and Mo’ Mo’ Wit, a wheat beer spiced with white turmeric, coriander, chamomile, chrysanthemum, and white pepper.